-• Scope - The scope remains as planned.

-• Schedule - The JPB's current Integrated Master Schedule (IMS) has a data date of July 1, 2022.
-This schedule reflects BBII's re-baselined schedule produced as part of the global settlement and the JPB's proposed Required Completion Date (RCD) of December 31, 2024 from its draft Recovery Plan.
-The JPB and BBII are currently considering revising the IMS to redefine Interim Milestone 1, "Segment 4 is energized and ready for EMU testing," to include all work in Segment 3.
-This would provide an electrified corridor of approximately 25 miles for testing and burn-in of the new EMUs.
-BBII has reforecast its schedule to reflect this revised concept and that schedule is being reviewed by the JPB.
-This new concept for Interim Milestone 1 would not impact the RCD or other significant milestones in the BBII schedule.
+- Scope The scope remains as planned. - Schedule The JPB's current Integrated Master Schedule (IMS) has a data date of September 1, 2022.
+This schedule reflects BBII's re-baselined schedule produced as part of the global settlement and the JPB's proposed Required Completion Date (RCD) of December 31, 2024 from its Recovery Plan.
+The JPB and BBII have agreed to revise the IMS to redefine Interim Milestone 1, "Segment 4 is energized and ready for EMU testing," to include all work in Segment 3.
+This will provide an electrified corridor of approximately 21 miles for testing and burn-in of the new EMUs.
+The projected date for revised Milestone 1 is May 22, 2023.
+This new concept for Interim Milestone 1 will not impact the RCD or other significant milestones in the BBII schedule.
 The project's critical path has shifted from completion of the signals work to completion of the OCS work as a result of lower than expected OCS productivity.